Search The Archive

 W

-Samuel Hugh Ramsay was born in Aylmer, Quebec in June, 1894.
-Ramsay enlisted in November, 1915 with the Canadian Grenadier Guards Overseas Battalion and served overseas in France and Belgium.
+Samuel Hugh Ramsay was born in Aylmer, Québec, in June 1894.
+Ramsay enlisted in November 1915 with the Canadian Grenadier Guards Overseas Battalion and served overseas in France and Belgium.
 The collection consists of two letters, a field card, and one photograph.

 He remained with the Cyclists for the entirety of his service (within his letters there are several name changes from the original "Divisional Cyclist Corps," most notably in mid-1916 to the "Canadian Corps Cyclist Battalion").
-Following the armistice in November of 1918, Ramsey was demobilized on April 23rd, 1919.
+Following the armistice in November of 1918, Ramsey was demobilized on April 23, 1919.

 The letters in the collection were written by "Eddie" Ramsey to his father Capt.
 E.C.
 Ramsey, his mother Nellie Ramsey, his sister Eve, and his Aunt Madge & Uncle Jack (J.R.
 Arkley).

 Included are photos of Pte.
 Ramsey and the Cyclist Corps, as well as photos of the funeral and gravesite of fellow 2nd Division Cyclist Private Thomas Hughes.
-Hughes had enlisted alongside Ramsey in 1914 but died in Belgium of pneumonia on January 27th, 1919, only a few months before he would have been demobilized back to Canada.
+Hughes had enlisted alongside Ramsey in 1914 but died in Belgium of pneumonia on January 27, 1919, only a few months before he would have been demobilized back to Canada.

 External link: